aamerl/finhub/README.md

 ### Kafka Schema File (trade.avsc)

-This JSON file defines the schema for data produced by `producer`.
+This file defines the schema for data produced by `producer`.

 ---

 ## Author and License

+lhoussaine.aamer@outlook.fr

-Project by Lhoussaine Aamer (lhoussaine.aamer@outlook.fr), licensed under MIT.
+licensed under MIT.

 ---